pinohu/DYNASTY/empire-bible/PROJECT_COMPLETE.md

 ---

-## 🏆 Project Certification
+## ðŸ† Project Certification

-**✅ CERTIFIED COMPLETE**
+**âœ… CERTIFIED COMPLETE**

 The Legacy Codex is a comprehensive, integrated operating system that has been completed to production-ready standards.
-All content has been written, verified, and integrated into a cohesive framework designed to guide [Your Family] for the next 365 years.
+All content has been written, verified, and integrated into a cohesive framework designed to guide the Xavier Family for the next 365 years.

 **Completion Date**: November 18, 2025
-**Status**: ✅ **PRODUCTION-READY**
+**Status**: âœ… **PRODUCTION-READY**
 **Certification**: Complete

 ---